SriArunM/News_Summarization/README.md

 The backend will be available at `http://127.0.0.1:8000`.

-- Start the Streamlit frontend:
+- Start the Streamlit frontend in another terminal:

 ```bash
 streamlit run app.py